 III.
-Thesis/Directed Readings/Practicum (6 hours) Select one of the following options:
+Thesis/Directed Readings/Practicum (6 hours)

 A. Master's Thesis Option (3 Hours):

 The Master's Thesis requires the student to develop an original research idea resulting in a research project entailing a description of the topic, issue, or problem, a literature review, development of a research hypothesis and questions, data collection and analysis, findings, conclusions, and limitations.